eccelerators/SimStm/README.rst

  div operand1 $operand2
  div operand1 0xF0

-Divide variable operand1 value by variable or constant operand2 value or divide variable operand1 value by value 0xF0.
+The ``div`` instruction divides variable operand1 value by variable or constant operand2 value or divide variable operand1 value by value 0xF0.
 The resulting value of the division is in variable operand1 value after the operation.